NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

                               ngram_length=<order of N-gram model> \
                               preserve_arpa=true

-The train file specified by `train_paths` can be a list of text files, or JSON manifests, or folders.
+The `train_paths` parameter allows for various input types, such as a list of text files, JSON manifests, or directories, to be used as the training data.
 If the file's extension is anything other than `.json`, it assumes that data format is plain text.
 For plain text format, each line should contain one sample.
 For JSON manifest file, the file need to contain json formatted samples per each line like this:

 .. code-block::